jjlawren/sonos_cloud/README.md

 The integration will create new `media_player` entities for each Sonos device in your household.
 These are created in order to use the `tts.<platform>_say` and `media_player.play_media` services to play the clips.

+## Media Browser & Media Source

+Support for browsing and playing back local audio clips using the Media Browser is supported.
+[Media Source](https://www.home-assistant.io/integrations/media_source/) URLs for local media and TTS can also be provided to `media_player.play_media`.

 ## Volume control

 The playback volume can be set per audio clip and will automatically revert to the previous level when the clip finishes playing.
 The volume used is chosen in the following order: